 If you need to report changes to your company, whether or not you can use your confirmation statement to do this will depend on the nature of the information.
 You can report changes to your SIC codes, statement of share capital and shareholder information at the same time.

 The SIC code is used to classify businesses by the type of economic activity in which they’re engaged, in this way identifying what your company does.
 Companies House uses a condensed version of the full list of codes from the Office of National Statistics, so you should only use SIC codes on the condensed list when filing your confirmation statement with Companies House or your filing may be rejected.
-This list can be found online at GOV.UK.

 Changes that cannot be reported in a confirmation statement